 A good FreshBooks review wouldn’t be complete without the pricing plans.
 You can start with a free 30-day trial, to see if you like it, too.

-- Mighty Oak: for $39.95 a month you get everything that the Evergreen plan has along with adding up to 5 staff members to your account.
+- Premium: for $50 a month you can manage 500 active clients as well as get access to everything that the Plus plan offers.
+You can add additional staff members to your account.
 They will have access to team expense reports, management tools and project details.

 Not every program is perfect and FreshBooks does have a few drawbacks.
-For one, you can’t calculate or record your quarterly estimated tax payments (QET’s) like you can with GoDaddy Bookkeeping — which is why I use both types of software.
+For one, you can’t calculate or record your quarterly estimated tax payments (QET’s) like you can with QuickBooks Self-Employed — which is why I use both types of software.

 Of course you can simply look at your P&L and times that by 20% (the average amount a self-employed business owner will have to pay in SE tax at the end of the year).
 And then record your payments manually by clicking the New Expense button.